dzambr13/CofeeMarketplaceBackEnd/README.md

 ### MVP

-**Initial functionality will enable roasters and clients to register and log into the app.
-Clients will be able to edit their account info, and save products and roasters to a list.
+## **Initial functionality will enable roasters and clients to register and log into the app.
 Roasters will be able to add, edit and delete products that they offer.**

----

 ### **_Technologies used_**